 We weed in order to make room for the needs of our communities, whether for new material, more space for computers or community gathering.
 Call it what you want: Weeding, discarding or deaccessioning—as with gardens, we weed to keep our libraries thriving.
 We also know that reading trends are changing.
 According to the Pew Research Internet and American Life Project, more adults than ever are reading ebooks.
 We can confidently say that the physical book is here to stay.
 What we are suggesting is that some content might be better suited for digital publishing first.

 At the Austin Public Library, we've set goals for ourselves.
 We're working to extend the life of library material as well as material donated in support of the library by reselling it, repurposing it and then recycling it.
 With our partner, Goodwill of Central Texas, we work hard to ensure that no media that arrives at or goes out our back doors ends up in any landfill.
 We're also committed to educating our customers and the Austin community at large in the values of sustainability and the City of Austin's Zero Waste Goals.
 We hope our efforts to maximize the use of materials in a sharing economy by (1) encouraging use of public libraries, (2) increasing the use of digital content when available and appropriate, and (3) ensuring the library is not just a warehouse for information but a space for exchanging ideas, information and creativity.

 There are three main parts of the Recycled Reads ecosystem:

-The retail space with its module furniture that can be transformed into a classroom, a stage or a makerspace; the loading dock/sorting room where all media is processed before being sold (reused), upcycled (repurposed) or recycled; and the pre-shelving/crafting area where carts are built to stock shelves and prep for outreach programs.
+The retail space with its module furniture that can be transformed into a classroom, a stage or a makerspace; the loading dock/sorting room where all media is processed before being sold (reused), upcycled (repurposed) or recycled; and the pre-shelving area where carts are built to stock shelves.